KevinKra/Notes/certifications/aws/developer/resource.md

 In DynamoDB, tables, items, and attributes are the core components that you work with.
 A table is a collection of items, and each item is a collection of attributes.
 DynamoDB uses primary keys to uniquely identify each item in a table and secondary indexes to provide more querying flexibility.
 You can use DynamoDB Streams to capture data modification events in DynamoDB tables.

+### Optimizations

+While using the DynamoDB Accelerator (DAX) will improve the scalability and read performance of the database, it adds a significant cost in maintaining your application.
+Using `Query` operations and reducing the page size of your query are more cost-effective.

+#### Scans

+In general, Scan operations are less efficient than other operations in DynamoDB. **A Scan operation always scans the entire table or secondary index.
+It then filters out values to provide the result you want, essentially adding the extra step of removing data from the result set.**

+- As a table or index grows, the `Scan` operation slows. **The `Scan` operation examines every item for the requested values and can use up the provisioned throughput for a large table or index in a single operation.**
+- For faster response times, design your tables and indexes so that your applications can use `Query` instead of `Scan`.

+#### Reduce page size

+- Because a `Scan` operation reads an entire page (by default, 1 MB), you can reduce the impact of the scan operation by setting a smaller page size.
+- The `Scan` operation provides a **_Limit_** parameter that you can use to set the page size for your request.

 ### Tables, Items, and Attributes

 - **Tables** – Similar to other database systems, DynamoDB stores data in tables.
 A table is a collection of data.